jthorpe6/jthorpe6.github.io/content/posts/2023-11-24-a-new-emacs-config.md

 ## Nicer code editing {#nicer-code-editing}

 I really wanted to try out `tree-sitter` but I'm still too scared to give that a go, the same with `eglot`.
 So I decided to make my current code environment better.
-So i installed [color-identifiers-mode](https://github.com/ankurdave/color-identifiers-mode) to highlights identifiers, and I also installed [highlight-indent-guides](https://github.com/DarthFennec/highlight-indent-guides) to see where I am in indention.
+So i installed [color-identifiers-mode](https://github.com/ankurdave/color-identifiers-mode) to highlight identifiers, and I also installed [highlight-indent-guides](https://github.com/DarthFennec/highlight-indent-guides) to see where I am in indention.

 ## Nicer git {#nicer-git}